secretstartups/handbook/people-group/engagement/index.html.md

 ## 2020 Engagement Survey Dates
 We are opening the survey from 16th November 2020 to 15th December 2020.
 The link to the Survey will be sent to you via email from Culture Amp.

+Feel free to follow the [2020 Engagement Survey Plan](https://gitlab.com/gitlab-com/people-group/General/-/issues/931)

-Please feel free to reach out to the People Operations Team should you have any questions or need any guidance with the process.
+Please reach out to the People Operations Team should you have any questions or need any guidance with the process.
 You can reach us via email peopleops@domain or via slack #peopleops.

 ## Benchmark and reporting